euwbah/musescore-xen-tuner/DEVELOPMENT.md

 Once all declared `AccidentalChains` are matched, then we parse the rest as secondary accidentals, and we perform the same search-and-replace in the order which the user has declared the secondary symbols.

-Any remaining symbols after searching and tokenzing everything are simply ignored.
+Any remaining symbols after searching and tokenizing everything are simply ignored.

+### Secondary accidental 'order of operations'

+There's a lot going on with the verbatim ASCII fingering accidental entry and the new secondary accidentals thing.
+Here's the order of operations:

+- User enters a fingering denoting ASCII accidentals + ASCII to be converted
+- ASCII is converted to relevant symbols/fingerings/hybrid accidentals
+- Accidental chains are matched first
+- Secondary accidentals matched later

 # Version 0.1